 Another problem is the Pixel and Pixel XL keep freezing for users.
 The June Android Nougat update fixed it, according to Google.
-That said, we started seeing this complaint pop up again after the update to Android 8.1 Oreo in December.
+That said, we started seeing this complaint pop up again after the update to Android 8.1 Oreo in December, followed by more with Android Pie.
 Are you experiencing any freezing?
 If so, make sure you’re running the latest August Android 9 update for your phone.
-Then, look out for a September patch next month with more stability.
+Then, look out for the October patch with more stability.

 Of course, some users may have other small problems here and there.
 Like screen glitches or rotation, lag, app crashes, or other minor things that can often be solved by a simple reboot.
 Actually, most problems I get asked about daily are often solved by a reboot.

 Owners can easily reboot the phone by long-pressing the power button, and hit “restart”.
 It will quickly turn off and restart back to how it was before the problems.
 You shouldn’t need to do this often.

 If the Pixel is completely frozen, do a hard reset.
 Simply press and hold both power and volume up at the same time, and hold for about 10 seconds until it reboots.
 This will fix any issue with a frozen or unresponsive device, then make sure you’re running the latest Android release.

 Another common complaint for Pixel owners is the missing text messages thing.
 For whatever reason SMS messages fail, don’t send, or don’t come in like they should.
 Having text message problems is extremely frustrating.
 And now, we’re seeing Gboard typing problems on top of that.

 For more information on this problem and what to expect click here.
 The December 8.1 release added a fix for the KRACK exploit, solved the missing text bug, and overall text reliability.
 Basically, you shouldn’t be dealing with this anymore.
 If so, it’s likely something else causing it.